 Over time, batteries gradually begin to lose their effectiveness and stop being able to maintain a charge as effectively as they once could.
 Even if it’s completely new and unused, a battery that’s one year old won’t perform as well as one that was just delivered from the factory.

-While marine batteries can be used in a solar system.
-It is recommended you go for a true deep cycle battery that will not only last long but reserve more power.
-The best batteries for solar and boats are lithium batteries and have come to replace more common AGM batteries; They offer a deep discharge of up to 90% and are also very efficient.
+The best type batteries for solar and boats are lithium batteries and have come to replace more common AGM batteries; They offer a deep discharge of up to 90% and are also very efficient.
 However they are quite expensive and you can opt the new AGM batteries that give you great performance as well.